Greenstone Caples Track

 Greenstone Caples Track: a great alternative for The Routeburn Track

 Welcome to this article about the Greenstone & Caples Track.
 If you have come to this article to read more about this amazing hike, you’ve come to the right place.
 I’ve written a complete hiking guide of the Greenstone Caples Track for you below and hope you’ll find it useful.
 I’ve hiked this trail in 2018 and a few weeks later I hiked The Routeburn Track for the second time in my life.
-Even though I have to admit that the Routeburn Track is stunning, the Greenstone Caples Track proved to be a worthy alternative for the Routeburn Track.
+In 2023, I went back to this amazing place and combined the Routeburn with the Caples Track.
+The Greenstone Caples Track proved to be a worthy alternative for the Routeburn Track.
 It’s almost as scenic, much cheaper, way less crowded and well worth your time.
 So sit down, relax and enjoy my article below.

 Anto on the Greenstone Track

-How I got to know about the Greenstone Caples Track
+How I learned about the Greenstone Caples Track

 Ever since my first visit to New Zealand back in 2002 I knew I’d come back in the future.
-It took a while, but I returned in 2011 and again in 2018.
-The latter two trips were mostly dedicated to hiking New Zealand’s famous trails.
+It took a while, but I returned in 2011 and again in 2018, 2019, 2022 and 2023.
+The recent trips were mostly dedicated to hiking New Zealand’s multi day trails.
 In 2011 I mostly hiked The New Zealand Great Walks but on my most recent trip, I decided to get off the beaten path a bit more and explore some lesser known trails.
-I had already hiked The Routeburn Track and The Kepler Track back in 2011 and was now looking for some alternatives that would be less crowded but as scenic.
+I had already hiked The Routeburn Track and The Kepler Track back and was now looking for some alternatives that would be less crowded but as scenic.

 Bird on the Greenstone Caples Track